-It may seem strange to talk about Love Languages as part of being Gutsy, but if you realize that being Gutsy means understanding the context in which you’re living and then choosing how to navigate based on that understanding, it makes complete sense.
-It also makes sense because we can be Gutsy at work but we can also be Gutsy in our personal relationships as we seek support and offer support to others.
+It may seem strange to talk about Love Languages as part of being Gutsy.
+However, if you realize that being Gutsy means understanding the context in which you’re living and then choosing how to navigate based on that understanding, it makes complete sense.
+It also makes sense because we can be Gutsy at work, but we can also be Gutsy in our personal relationships as we seek support and offer support to others.

 In that spirit, I encourage you to check out The Five Love Languages by Gary Chapman.
-He explains that different people feel loved in different ways—through words, through actions, through gifts, through time, and through touch.
-Often in a relationship, one person expresses love in a language that the other person doesn’t really understand, and feelings get hurt and arguments can ensue.
+He explains that different people feel loved in different ways — through words, through actions, through gifts, through time, and through touch.
+Often in a relationship, one person expresses love in a language that the other person doesn’t really understand.
+This is how feelings get hurt, and arguments can ensue.

-For example, perhaps one person doesn’t care about gifts but for another person, gifts are extremely important to feeling loved.
+For example, perhaps one person doesn’t care about gifts.
+For another person, gifts are extremely important to feeling loved.
 If the first person doesn’t buy a gift for the second person’s birthday, feelings are bound to get hurt.

 And take the quizzes for couples, kids, teens, and singles here…

 Then go and have a conversation with your loved ones about how you want to interact, support, and enjoy spending time together!